 Microsoft Word is a very popular word-processing program.
 While it can be used for typing letters and basic documents, a Word document can also include pictures and graphics for making posters or even birthday cards.

 This guide explains how to move around a document in Microsoft Word.
-It will feature Word 2010, but earlier versions of Word will use similar steps or concepts.
+It will feature Word for Office 365 and Windows 10, but earlier versions of Word will use similar steps or concepts.

 - A computer with Microsoft Word installed.